couchbase/docs-cb4/centurylink/centurylink.md

    1. Log into [CenturyLink Control Portal](https://control.ctl.io) and enter your login and password.
   ![](1-sign-in.png)
    2. Click on **sign in**.
-The dashboard containing CenturyLink servers will open, with the highlighted site to which you have access.
+The dashboard containing CenturyLink servers will open, where you can select servers and the Blueprints library.
    ![](2-dashboard-uc1.png)
-   3. Select the green Dashboard area on the top and then select **Blueprints Library**.
+   3. To find the Couchbase blueprint, select the green Dashboard area on the top and then select **Blueprints Library**.
    ![](3-bprints-lib.png)
    4. In the panel "Blueprints Library", if needed use the keyword search on the right to select among multiple blueprints.
 In our case, choose from the available displayed blueprint thumbnails.
   ![](4-bp-library.png)